-1.1.3-B - Non-zero totals
+1.1.3-D - Non-zero totals

-The voting system must not enter the voting mode until all steps necessary to isolate test data from election data have been performed successfully and all vote counters have been zeroed.
-An attempt to open polls with non-zero counters:
+Tabulation must not enter the voting mode unless and until the L& A test has been performed successfully, any steps necessary to isolate test data from election data have been performed successfully, and all vote counters have been zeroed.
+An attempt to open polls with non-zero totalscounters:

-- 1. must be recorded in the audit log, and - 2. an election worker must be clearly notified of the event.
+1. must be recorded in the audit log, and

+2. an EOelection worker must be clearly notified of the event.

-Jurisdictions that allow early voting before the traditional election day should document that a distinction is made between the opening and closing of the polls.
-This can occur only once per election, and the suspension and continuance of voting between days of early voting.
-The open-polls operation, which requires zeroed counters, is performed only when early voting commences; the continuation of voting that was suspended overnight does not require that counters be zeroed again.
+Jurisdictions that allow early voting before the traditional election day should notedocument that a distinction is made between the opening and elosureclosing of the polls, which.
+This can occur only once per election, and the suspension and resumptioncontinuance of voting between days of early voting.
+The open-polls operation, which requires zeroed counters, is performed only when early voting commences; the resumptioncontinuation of voting that was suspended overnight does not require that counters be zeroed again.